aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-conversions/_index.md

 </html>
 ```

-## **Convert Excel to Ods, Sxc and Fods (OpenOffice / LibreOffice Calc)**
+## **Convert Excel to ODS, SXC and FODS (OpenOffice / LibreOffice Calc)**
-Aspose.Cells supports converting Excel files to Ods, Sxc and Fods files.
-The code example below shows how to convert the [template](book1.xlsx) to Ods, Sxc and Fods file.
+Aspose.Cells supports converting Excel files to ODS, SXC and FODS files.
+The code example below shows how to convert the [template](book1.xlsx) to ODS, SXC and FODS files.

 ```html
 <!DOCTYPE html>